Skip to content

 amd_is_yaml_flow(text)

-True when the fence should be parsed as YAML (contains '{' or '[').
+True when a VALUE should be parsed as YAML flow - it starts with { or [.

 amd_list(s)